Images © Arup / F2K

 • reused in new buildings

-MORE EFFICIENCY & PREDICTABILITY
+MORE EFFICIENT & PREDICTABLE

 System-based project configuration

-Instead of coordinating hundreds of individually designed building elements, planners configure projects within a predefined system architecture.
+Instead of coordinating hundreds of individually designed building elements, planners configure projects within a predefined digital system architecture.

 Key parameters include: